smkhizar/frontend-technical-test/README.md

 Messages can be of different types: email, text message, voicemail.

-The app is destined to be used by the agency collaborators.
+The app will be used by the agency collaborators.
 Any collaborator can visualise the messages for one or several agencies to which they are attached to.

 This test is a simplified version of one of our existing application.